A Guide to Growing Fresh Vegetables in Planter Boxes

 Wooden boxes offer a rustic charm and excellent insulation but require regular maintenance.
 They're prone to splitting and rotting, so you'll have to replace them after a few years.

 On the other hand, plastic containers are lightweight and durable, providing good drainage and easy cleaning.
 Another advantage is that they often come with a self-watering option.
-For example, EarthBox planting boxes for vegetables include sub-irrigation to remove the guesswork from watering.
+For example, EarthBox planter boxes for vegetables include sub-irrigation to remove the guesswork from watering.

-The Deeper the Planting Box, The Better
+The Deeper the Planter Box, The Better

 Apart from the material, it's essential to consider the depth and size of your garden planter.
 So let's delve into the importance of box depth and size: